sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 ![ARTIC R2 Library](./img/HookUp2.JPG)

 - Click on _File\Examples_.
-Hover over _SparkFun ARGOS ARTIC R2 Library_ and click on _Example15_TransmitARGOS4VLDLongExample_
+Hover over _SparkFun ARGOS ARTIC R2 Library_ and click on e.g. _Example15_TransmitARGOS4VLDLongExample_

 ![ARTIC R2 Library](./img/HookUp3.JPG)

-- **Attach an antenna to the ARTIC R2 Breakout.
+- **Attach an antenna to the SparkX ARGOS Satellite Transceiver Shield.
 (Never attempt to transmit with no antenna attached!)**
-- Mount the ARTIC R2 Breakout onto the SparkFun Thing Plus Artemis
+- Mount the Satellite Transceiver Shield onto the SparkFun Thing Plus Artemis
 - Attach the Thing Plus to your computer using a USB-C cable
 - Click on _Tools\Port_ and select the COM port for the Artemis